-lib/modules - This directory stores kernel modules (pieces of code that can be loaded and unloaded into the kernel upon demand, adding functionality to the kernel without needing to reboot the system21), with each installed kernel having its own directory.
+lib/modules - This directory stores kernel modules (pieces of code that can be loaded and unloaded into the kernel upon demand, adding functionality to the kernel without needing to reboot the system28), with each installed kernel having its own directory.
+Their filenames are identifiable as 1d or 1ib.so..
 The Linux kernel typically loads kernel modules from the appropriate kernel version directory.